 - Interprofessional Communication - Physicians must communicate with patients, families, communities, and professionals in health and other fields in a responsive and responsible manner that supports a team approach to the promotion and maintenance of health and the prevention and treatment of disease.

 - Teams and Teamwork - Physicians must apply relationship-building values and the principles of team dynamics to perform effectively in different team roles to plan, deliver, and evaluate patient/population-centered care and population health programs and policies that are safe, timely, efficient, effective, and equitable.

 An activity that is wholly planned, developed, implemented, and evaluated by the accredited CME provider.

 - Education Planning Representative

-An Education Planning Representative is an ACEP member in good standing that serves as ACEP’s official representative during the planning, development, and implementation process.
-Education Planning Representatives are required to submit a Planning Clinical Content Validation and Review Form (CCRV) related to content delivery at live activities.
+An Education Planning Representative is an ACEP member in good standing that serves as ACEP’s official representative during the planning, development, and implementation processes of the activity.
+Education Planning Representatives are required to submit a Planning Clinical Content Validation and Review Form (CCRV) related to content delivery.
 A completed disclosure form is required in order to finalize the application submission.
 The Main Contact (applicant) will assign this role.

 - Enduring Material (EM)

 The individuals responsible for teaching, authoring, or otherwise communicating the activity content to learners.
 If one or more members of your planning team that were entered as part of the initial application submission, are also serving as faculty for the activity, they should also be entered as faculty during the Pre-activity phase.